Public-Health-Scotland/resources/Using git locally.md

 ## Step 8: Merge changes into the master branch

-When you are happy with the changes to your project on your working branch and want them to be included in the master branch, use `git merge <working branch>`:
+When you are happy with the changes to your project on your working branch and want them to be included in the master branch, switch back to the master branch and use `git merge <working branch>`:

 ![](https://i.imgur.com/M7iN75N.png)

+Note that you must switch back to the branch *into which* you want to merge changes.

 ## Step 9: Delete branch